JetBrains/guide/site/webstorm/tips/speed-search/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 The *Speed search* functionality can help you quickly find an item in various tool windows and popups.

 Open a tool window or a popup, start typing the name of the item you'd like to find, and you'll see the *Search for* field.
 The list will become more refined as you type.
----